Sandra Lee Spieler · Resume

 - Wonder of Water: for the Puppetry Conference at the Eugene O'Neill Memorial Theatre Center, CT 2013

-- Collaborations with the Minnesota Orchestra: The Magic Flute, Hansel and Gretel 2005-12
+- Collaborations with the Minnesota Orchestra: The Magic Flute, Hansel and Gretel (also in Denver and Jacksonville) 2005-12

 - Prayer for Mutual Living in Harmony: Iraqi, Korean, and USA collaboration for the opening of the International Gwacheon Hanmadang Festival, Gwacheon, South Korea 2003